Help support our friends in Israel in their time of need.

 Share your upcoming study tour with friends and family who will partner with you in prayer before, during, and after your study tour.
 Your experience may be life-changing, but ultimately it's the Holy Spirit working in you that brings about change and growth.
 Ask friends to join you in prayer for physical strength, spiritual receptivity, and opportunities to build community with your fellow participants.

 If you have any medical conditions at all you should consult your physician concerning these requirements and any medications or conditions which may have an impact on your ability to fully participate.
-We suggest you bring along a written prescription as well, it can be filled if needed.
+We suggest you bring along a written prescription (with name and ingredients), in case of emergency.
 Please contact your health provider to check your coverage when traveling outside the United States.
 Traveling to the lands of the Bible requires no immunizations though you’ll want to be sure your tetanus shot is current.